 • Be confident to express their ideas, views, opinions and beliefs

 The syllabus sets out each year groups content into units.
 These units of work are questions.
-This follows how other areas of the curriculum will be taught-starting with a question.
-At the end of each unit the children are assessed by outcomes that link back to the principle aim.
+This follows how other areas of the curriculum will be taught: starting with a question.
+At the end of each unit, the children are assessed by outcomes that link back to the three main aims:

 The syllabus and R.E. policy also outline the legal requirements of R.E.
 It says that R.E must be provided for all children and is a necessary part of a broad and balanced curriculum.